“Even all the hairs of your head are counted. So do not be afraid; you are worth more than many sparrows.” Matt. 10:26-33.

 In our catalog of prayers, there are many prayers that people hold dear.

 Let me share these short prayers:

-The first and most popular of these is Reinhold Niebuhr’s “Serenity Prayer,” which has been adopted by Alcoholics Anonymous, and those who suffer the effects of substance abuse.
+The first and most famous of these is Reinhold Niebuhr’s “Serenity Prayer,” which has been adopted by Alcoholics Anonymous and those who suffer the effects of substance abuse.

 “God grant me the serenity to accept things I cannot change, the courage to change the things I can.
 And the wisdom to know the difference.”
 (1934)

 Here’s another “serenity prayer,” and it comes for Saint Teresa of Avila who in the 16th century wrote:

 “Let nothing disturb you, Let nothing frighten you.